Super Strypi (HiakaSat) [USAF]

 Super Strypi, also known as SPARK (Space-borne Payload Assist Rocket - Kauai), is planned small satellite launch vehicle developed by Sandia National Laboratories, the University of Hawaii and Aerojet.
-The rocket is based on an enlarged version of Sandia's Strypi sounding rocket.
+The rocket is deceloped under the LEONIDAS (Low Earth Orbiting Nanosatellite Integrated Defense Autonomous System) program and is based on an enlarged version of Sandia's Strypi sounding rocket.

-The all solid fueled vehicle uses a GEM-46 (LEO-46) motor of Delta-2H heritage as first stage.
-A Orbus-7S (LEO-7) motor acts as second stage and a Star-30BP (Spark-30) or an Orbus-1 (LEO-1) as third stage.
-It is spin and fin stabilized during fist stage burn and has attitude control for the two upper stages.
+The all solid fueled vehicle uses a LEO-46 motor of as first stage with a burn time of 73 sec.
+A LEO-7 motor acts as second stage and a Spark-30 or an LEO-1 as third stage.
+It is spin and fin stabilized during first stage burn and has attitude control for the two upper stages.
 The low cost rocket will be launched from a rail launcher and can put a payload of 250 kg into a 400 km sun-synchronous orbit.